Basis of consolidation

 On consolidation, exchange differences arising from borrowings and other currency instruments designated as hedges of such investments, are taken to equity.

 When a foreign operation is sold, such exchange differences that have accumulated since 1 April 2004 are recognised in the income statement as part of the gain or loss on sale.
-These exchange differences comprise the exchange differences on all amounts deemed to be part of the net investment in the foreign operation, which are recycled to the income statement when a disposal occurs.

 Property, plant and equipment